sprunki-sinner-edtion/sprunki-sinner/README.md

 ## Call to Action
 Ready to dive into the world of Sprunki Sinner?
 Here's what you can do:
-🎮 Play Now.
-Visit offical website: [sprunkisinner.co](https://sprunkisinner.co) 👥 Join the community
+- 🎮 Play Now.
+Visit offical website: [sprunkisinner.co](https://sprunkisinner.co)
+- 👥 Join the community
-🌟 Share your high scores
+- 🌟 Share your high scores
-4. 📢 Give feedback
+-  📢 Give feedback
-🎨 Create fan content
+- 🎨 Create fan content

-Summary
+## Summary about Sprunki Sinner
 Sprunki Sinner offers a unique twist on the merge-game genre, combining engaging gameplay with distinctive character design.
 Whether you're a casual player or aiming for high scores, the game provides hours of entertainment with its simple-to-learn but hard-to-master mechanics.